- Reasons Your Cat May Bite You While You Sleep

 Cats are adorable and are good cuddle buddies in bed.
 Most cat parents like to snuggle their cats before they sleep, and the cats love it too.

-Their cute purr gives out the pleasure they experience whenever scratched on their backs while in bed.
+Their cute purr gives out the pleasure they experience whenever they scratch their backs while in bed.

 Snuggling is nice and cozy for everyone until you are fast asleep, enjoying a peaceful nap, and your feline starts to gnaw at your skin.